 Clarification Statements:

-Examples of design elements include vehicle shape and cargo or passenger capacity, terminals, travel lanes, and communications/controls.
+Examples of design elements include vehicle shape to maximize cargo or passenger capacity, terminals, travel lanes, and communications/controls.

 Examples of vehicles can include a car, sailboat, and small airplane.

 7.MS-ETS3-4(MA).
-Show how the components of a structural system work together to serve a structural function or maintain an environment for a particular human use.
+Show how the components of a structural system work together to serve a structural function.
 Provide examples of physical structures and relate their design to their intended use.

+Clarification Statements:

+Examples of components of a structural system could include foundation, decking, wall, and roofing.

+Explanations of function should include identification of live vs. dead loads and forces of tension, torsion, compression, and shear.

-Clarification Statements: Examples of uses include carrying loads and forces across a span (such as a bridge), providing livable space (such as a house or office building), and providing specific environmental conditions (such as a greenhouse or cold storage).
+Examples of uses include carrying loads and forces across a span (such as a bridge), providing livable space (such as a house or office building), and providing specific environmental conditions (such as a greenhouse or cold storage).

-Examples of components of a structural system could include foundation, decking, wall, roofing, inputs (such as heat or AC), and feedback mechanisms.

-7.MA-ETS3-5(MA).
+State Assessment Boundary:

+Calculations of magnitude or direction of loads or forces are not expected in state assessment.

+7.MS-ETS3-5(MA).
 Use the concept of systems engineering to model inputs, processes, outputs, and feedback among components of a transportation, structural, or communication system.

 Grade 8